A Reverse Black Hole Information Problem: Discussion

 Coarse-graining arises naturally, because our CFT states describing black hole formation and evaporation are only known insofar as the relevant CFT data is known (Sec.~\ref{sec:Uncertainty}).
 From the perspective of a low-energy observer with only partial, statistical information about the UV CFT data, there is uncertainty in the initial state and the subsequent dynamics, and this induces uncertainty in the time-evolved state.
 A useful heuristic is to split the Hilbert space into those primary states whose conformal data is known (the integrable sector), and those whose data is known only statistically (the chaotic sector).
 The chaotic sector contains both approximate Fock states (like the two-particle initial state) and small unstable black hole states.
 These are related by time evolution and therefore differ only by relative phases in the energy eigenbasis, though neither are approximate energy eigenstates.

 In Sec. \ref{sec:detect_BH}, we explored how black hole states can be distinguished from thermal gas states using boundary two-point functions.
 In Sec. \ref{sec: 2pt func} we showed that proper lengths of curves are larger in AdS-Schwarzschild black hole backgrounds compared to backreacted thermal gas with the same total energy, causing boundary two-point functions to be smaller.
 When there are internal compact dimensions, black holes below a certain mass are expected to localise on the internal dimensions due to Gregory-Laflamme instabilities.
-In this case, in Sec. \ref{sec: 10dBH}, we argued that the relevant bulk geodesic for boundary singlet two-point functions sits at the antipodal point of the internal space from the black hole, and that the metric backreaction there is still larger than for the thermal gas, but smaller than for a smeared (uniformly distributed on the internal space) black hole.
-This causes the geodesic lengths to have a hierarchy: largest for the smeared black hole, then the localised black hole, and smallest for the thermal gas (all with the same total mass).
-The magnitude of boundary two-point functions is in the reverse order.
-In Sec. \ref{sec: deconfinement} we connected this to the notion of (partial) deconfinement.
+In this case, in Sec. \ref{sec: 10dBH}, we argued that the relevant bulk geodesic for boundary singlet two-point functions sits at the antipodal point of the internal space from the black hole, and that the metric backreaction there is still larger than for the thermal gas, but smaller than for a delocalised black hole (uplifted (AdS-Schwarzschild)$\times \mathcal M$).
+This causes the geodesic lengths to have a hierarchy: largest for the delocalised black hole, then the localised black hole, and smallest for the thermal gas (all with the same total mass).
+The magnitude of the boundary two-point functions is in the reverse order.
+In Sec. \ref{sec: deconfinement} we connected this to partial deconfinement.
 In CFT gauge theories, deconfined states are conjectured to be dual to large AdS black holes, partially deconfined states to small localised black holes and confined states to thermal gas.
 We argued that, in the free limit, generic two-point functions are ordered in the same way as expected from the dual picture: largest for confined states and smallest for deconfined states, with partially deconfined states in between.

 In Sec.~\ref{sec:HowToCoarseGrain}, we sharpened the notion that the semiclassical bulk state is a coarse-grained state by exploring numerous inequivalent prescriptions for averaging the exact state and comparing the result with the semiclassical bulk state.
 The prescriptions include averaging over the partially known data (e.g. OPE coefficients, operator dimensions, wavefunction coefficients) and temporal coarse-graining.
 The prescriptions and whether their coarse-grained states share key properties with the semiclassical black hole state are summarised in Table~\ref{tab:summtab}.